 In the case of independent schools and privately owned nursery premises, where there is no overarching body responsible for buildings, it has been necessary to take a different approach.
 The DWQR has commissioned Scottish Water to manage the surveillance programme which will involve sampling of the water supply at drinking water points and kitchen areas within such buildings.

-The programme is expected to start in a limited number of local authority areas towards the end of October 2018.
-It is hoped the programme across the country will be concluded within the next 18 months.
-Site owners will be contacted in due course, to arrange access for sampling and to discuss the investigation process, as Scottish Water work through the programme.
-An information pack on this particular surveillance programme is provided here.
-DWQR Information Pack
+The programme started in a limited number of local authority areas at the end of October 2018.* Site owners will be contacted in due course, to arrange access for sampling and to discuss the investigation process, as Scottish Water work through the programme.
+An information pack on this particular surveillance programme can be viewed here DWQR Information Pack.